-Any internal or external Year 11 student who has successfully completed a 2022 Application Form and provisionally satisfied the entrance requirements, can be considered for a place in Year 12.
+- Any internal or external Year 11 student who has successfully completed an Alderbrook Sixth form Application Form and provisionally satisfied the entrance requirements, can be considered for a place in Year 12.
 All students will be asked to attend a guidance meeting to discuss their application options and courses.
 It should be noted that this is an offer of a place, and not a specific course of study.
 Alderbrook reserves the right to withdraw courses where there are too few applications for the course to run.
-Equally, if too many students apply for a particular course, and it is not possible to run extra groups, then numbers on courses will need to be limited.
+Equally, if too many students apply for a particular course, and it is not possible to run extra groups, then numbers on courses will need to be limited. - 27 Sixth form offers based on fraudulent, incorrect or misleading information will be withdrawn if the student is no longer entitled to the place and if minimum entry requirements are found to not be met.
+In these circumstances the place could be withdrawn after the student has started Alderbrook Sixth form, in line with the Admissions Code.